rl-institut/open_plan/docs/view_components/menu_bar.rst

     IV.
 Save project as
     V. Export project
     VI.
 Exit open_plan
-* clicking on *Preferences* would show aadasdsaddasdd ist with the following submenus or options:
+* clicking on *Preferences* would show pop-up window with the following submenus or options:
     I. Language
     II.
 Display
 * User can change the scenario by clicking on the specific scenario under the *Scenarios* menu or load their own scenario as well, or create a new scenario